the-rooster/InstaTonne/README.md

 Files should now lint automatically when saved

-To run the frontend, open a terminal in "InstaTonne-FrontEnd" and enter "npm run dev" to launch on localhost
+To run the frontend, open a terminal in InstaTonne-FrontEnd: npm i npm run dev

 Note: eslint does not like debuggers.
 To use a debugger, be sure to disable the restriction: debugger; // eslint-disable-line no-debugger